tetris245/tetris245/README.md

 Changes for future version

-* Rewrote function to add message "QAM Ready!" in login screen
+* Rewrote function to add message in login screen about QAM version in ready status